oracle/graal/docs/reference-manual/graalvm-updater.md

 ## Check Available Components

-To check what components are already shipped with your GraalVM installation or what you have alreay installed, run the `list` command:
+To check what components are already shipped with your GraalVM installation or what you have already installed, run the `list` command:
 ```shell
 gu list
 ```